Sequoia National Park: History

+Native Americans

+Hospital Rock was a site of healing practices of local tribes before and into the 1800s.

 The area which now is Sequoia National Park shows evidence of Native American settlement as early as AD 1000.
-The area was first home to "Monachee" (Western Mono) Native Americans, who resided mainly in the Kaweah River drainage in the Foothills region of what is now the park, though evidence of seasonal habitation exists as high as the Giant Forest.
+The area was home to "Monachee" (Western Mono) Native Americans, who resided mainly in the Kaweah River drainage in the Foothills region of what is now the western part of the park, though evidence of seasonal habitation exists as high as the Giant Forest.
 Members of this tribe were permanent residents of the park, with a population estimate of around 2,000.
-In the summer the Tubatulabal Native Americans used the eastern part of the area (the Kern River drainage) as their summer hunting grounds.
-During this time, the Western Mono tribe would travel over the high mountain passes to trade with tribes to the East.
+They lived in groups of one to eight families per village, with a chief who organized ceremonies and helped people in need, and a messenger who assisted the chief and settled disputes in the community.
+Ceremonies included an annual mourning ceremony to remember the dead, especially those who had died within the past year.
+During this time, the Western Mono tribe would travel over the high mountain passes to trade with the Owens Valley Paiute and the Yokuts.
 To this day, pictographs can be found at several sites within the park, notably at Hospital Rock and Potwisha, as well as bedrock mortars used to process acorns, a staple food for the Monachee people.

+Tübatulabal woven basket made around 1880.
+Basket weaving is a notable art form for this tribe.

+The indigenous Tübatulabal people resided in the eastern part of the area (the Kern River drainage).
+The Tübatulabal language is in the Uto-Aztecan language family but is distinctive from the languages of other tribes in the region.
+The tribe was made up of three bands, each having their own chief, which regularly met and intermarried.
+They were semi-nomadic, moving regularly in warmer months but building more permanent villages in the winter.
+These villages included dwellings for two to six families and supply storage huts built each fall.
+Their diet was made up mainly of acorns, pine nuts, and fish, and also included berries, seeds, plants, and local game.
+They made a wide variety of tools, including baskets, pottery, hunting, trapping, and fishing materials, sewing supplies, and musical instruments.